BrianLimMJ/ID_Assignment3/README.md

 - [Online CSS beautifier](https://www.freeformatter.com/css-beautifier.html).

 # Development Progress
+### 13/2/2021 :
+- Create Quiz.html
+- Add JS to create quiz questions with timer
+- Add JS for user earn to earn points upon completion of the quiz with 3 or more correct answers

 ### 12/2/2021 :
 - Modify Navigation Bar
 - Add social media panel to all pages